About the Initiative

 — Present Barack Obama, August 2014

 In 2010, the White House and VA issued a plan to end Veteran homelessness by the end of 2015.
-Together with partners and supporters nationwide, VA launched the Ending Veteran Homelessness initiative, an unprecedented effort to make sure Veterans are able to obtain permanent housing and that Veterans at risk of homelessness remain housed.
+Together with partners nationwide, VA launched the End Veteran Homelessness initiative, an unprecedented effort to make sure Veterans are able to obtain permanent housing and that Veterans at risk of homelessness remain housed.

 This initiative has been successful so far.
 According to the 2014 Point-in-Time (PIT) Count, the number of Veterans who are homeless is down by 33 percent since 2010.